maxwelljmckee/no-dux/README.md

 - It is aggressively easy to set up, learn, and use
 - It reduces your application's boilerplate and runtime memory overhead
 - It handles data persistence over page reload without additional configuration or libraries
-- _**Stateful rerender is 100% opt-in**_, giving you back control of your application's performance
+- _**Stateful rerender is 100% opt-in**_, putting you back in charge of your application's performance
 - The core library is 100% framework agnostic, and its **unpacked bundle size is only _14kb_ with _zero dependencies_**!!!

 <br />

 ## How does it work?
-Instead of overengineering complex solutions to data-persistence, `no-dux` works by extending the browser's native data-persistence tools through the `localStorage` api.
+Instead of overengineering another complex data-persistence solution, `no-dux` works by extending the browser's native data-persistence tools using the `localStorage` api.

 Most developers probably think of `localStorage` as a glorified set of key-value pairs.
 It's fine for storing a few odds and ends, but it's not powerful or flexible enough to meet your application's state-management needs.